jaebradley/notes/Software Engineering/Languages/python/High Performance Python/Chapter 11. Using Less RAM.md

 * `sys.getsizeof([])` only calculates the cost of the list itself and _not_ the cost of the contents of the list
   * Empty list is 64 bytes and each item in the list allocates another 8 bytes
 * Author prefers to use `memit`

-## Efficiently Storing Lots of Text in RAM